vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 - VL.Stride: for 3d rendering, shader programming, VR,... based on [Stride](http://stride3d.net)
 - VL.Skia: for 2d rendering, vector graphics export,... based on [Skia](https://skia.org)
 - VL.OpenCV: for computer vision,... based on [OpenCV](http://opencv.org)
+Further there is a big focus on supporting loads of [Devices](https://thegraybook.vvvv.org/reference/libraries/devices.html) and [Protocols](https://thegraybook.vvvv.org/reference/libraries/io.html) out of the box.

 ### Export Windows applications
 Any program you build with vvvv can be [exported](../../hde/exporting.md) as a proper Windows application.
 Other platforms are planned.
 The commercial developer license includes unlimited exports.